FudaWiki/fudawiki-files/newgames/oni_greyson.md

 ### Bonuses
 - if a player ends the round by discarding a rainman, then each loser must pay an additional 5 points to the winner.
-- if a player ends the round by discarding a lightning, then each loser must pay double.
+- if a player ends the round by discarding a lightning, then all card points in each player's hand are doubled (after applying other bonuses, if any)
-- if the dealer ends the round, then each loser must pay double (after applying other bonuses, if any)
+- if the dealer ends the round, then all card points in each player's hand are doubled (after applying other bonuses, if any)

 ## Tabulating the Scores
 The scores for each month are tabulated, and the total scores of each player are checked if any has reached the goal score.